AOsiol/Interactive-Calendar/README.md

 Interactive Calendar

 This is a calendar that represents the correct day and has a table of usual business hours.
 The user has a place to write in a "to do" at each hour and has option to save.
-As the day progresses, the hours that have passed turn dark blue, current hour is light grey and hours in the future are color coded darker grey.
+As the day progresses, the hours that have passed turn green, current hour is orange and hours in the future are color coded grey.